 The PDPA Compliance Group is an organization of independent experts in personal data protection.
 We are professionally trained and committed to helping organisations in Singapore comply with the PDPA.

 ACRA Registration No. 53394982C

 10 Anson Road, #29-04A, International Plaza, Singapore 079903.

 The PDPA Compliance Group provides a comprehensive suite of PDPA services:

 Singapore Personal Data Protection Act 2012 (PDPA) is a law that governs the collection, use, and disclosure of personal data by all organisations.

 Organisations in Singapore which fail to comply with PDPA may be fined up to $1 million and suffer reputation damage.

 The PDPA covers all electronic and non-electronic personal data, regardless of whether the personal data is true or false.

 Personal data is any information that identifies an individual.
-Different pieces of information, which collected together can lead to the identification of a particular person, also constitute personal data.
+Different pieces of information, which are collected together can lead to the identification of a particular person, also constitute personal data.